Danville High School Wall of Fame

 When not on the course, Mike enjoys time with his wife Ann and two sons, Will and Wyatt.

 Raymond G. Prata, D.V.M. - Class of 1961

 Dr. Raymond Prata was raised in Danville, Illinois and graduated from Danville High School in 1961.
 Following graduation from DePauw University in 1965, he attended the University of Illinois Veterinary School, graduating in 1969 with M.S. and D.V.M degrees.

-He has been married for 43 years to Yvonne, is the proud father of Steven, Jessica and son-in-law Lukasz, and the doting grandfather of Stephanie Cora Cianciara, born in October of 2017.
+He has been married for 43 years to Yvonne, is the proud father of Steven, Jessica and son-in-law Lukasz, and the doting grandfather of Stephanie Cora Cianciara.
 Now retired, he enjoys maintaining his property, traveling, fly fishing, riding his Harley and spending quality time with his family.